Skilled Trades18 min read

 PathDurationCostEarnings While Training

 Trade School is the most popular entry point.
 Programs cover welding fundamentals, blueprint reading, metallurgy, and hands-on practice with MIG, TIG, and stick welding.
-Many programs include AWS certification testing as part of the curriculum.
+Many programs include AWS Certified Welder testing as part of the curriculum.

 On-the-Job Training: Some employers hire entry-level welders and train them on the job.
+BLS classifies this as "moderate-term on-the-job training."
 You start as a helper or tack welder and work your way up.
 This path is slower for certification but costs nothing.

 Step 3: Master the Core Welding Processes

-Every welder needs proficiency in these core processes:
+Every welder needs proficiency in the core arc welding processes:

 ProcessFull NameDifficultyCommon UsesPay Premium